ga-wdi-lessons/react-intro/readme.md

 `create-react-app` provides us with all the necessary tools and configuration necessary to start writing React. `npm run start` refers to an included script that starts up the development server.

-Along with installing the necessary dependencies such as React, ReactDom, Babel and Webpack, it creates a initial app skeleton that looks like this...
+Along with installing the necessary dependencies such as React, ReactDom, Babel and Webpack, it creates an initial app skeleton that looks like this...

 ```bash
 ├──README.md